Learning Dexterous Grasping with Object-Centric Visual Affordances: Experiments

-\textbf{Grasping seen objects from ContactDB} Table~\ref{tab:grasp_metrics} shows the results on ContactDB.
-GRAFF (our model) outperforms both pure RL baselines consistently on both metrics.
-Fig.~\ref{fig:grasp_results}a shows qualitative examples; please see the Supp video for full episodes.
+\textbf{Grasping seen objects from ContactDB} Fig~\ref{fig:grasp_metrics} shows the results on ContactDB. \cc{We show the mean and std dev over different seeds.} GRAFF (our model) outperforms both pure RL baselines consistently on all metrics.
+Our gains persist with noisy sensing and actuation as well.
+Fig.~\ref{fig:grasp_results}a shows qualitative examples; please see the video for full episodes and failure cases.
 GRAFF can successfully grasp the objects at the anticipated affordance regions (handle of pan, mug, teapot, knife, scissors), while the baselines fail to grasp objects with complex geometries (pan, mug, teapot).
 This shows the effectiveness of the affordance-guided policy in learning stable functional grasps.
-Fig.~\ref{fig:grasp_results}c depicts failed grasps.

-Our method also fares well compared to the more intensely supervised imitation+RL method DAPG~\cite{rajeswaran2017learning}, outperforming it on average for the success rate.
-This is a very encouraging result: not only does our method outperform its RL counterparts, it is also competitive with a method that leverages expert trajectories.
-DAPG has more difficulty when the objects deviate from that of the original demonstrations (ball), reinforcing our advantage of an image-based prior that can adapt its guidance to new object instances.
-Compared to DAPG, our method more effectively executes functional grasps on unseen objects thanks to its image-based model (axe, scissors).
+Our method also fares well compared to the more intensely supervised imitation+RL method DAPG~\cite{rajeswaran2017learning}, outperforming it on all metrics.
+This is a very encouraging result: not only does our method outperform its RL counterparts, but it is also competitive with a method that leverages expert trajectories.
+We found that DAPG can be vulnerable to imperfect demonstrations, yet in practice expert demos can be difficult to obtain (e.g., with mocap gloves).
+We also ran DAPG with the authors' provided demonstrations for a ball object, which performed slightly worse than the policies trained with the object-specific DAPG policies in Fig.~\ref{fig:grasp_metrics}.

-\textbf{Robustness to physical properties of the objects} To evaluate robustness to changes in object properties, we apply the our policy to a range of object masses and scales not encountered during training.
+\textbf{Robustness to physical properties of the objects} To evaluate robustness to changes in object properties, we apply our policy to a range of object masses and scales not encountered during training.
 Fig.~\ref{fig:generalization_mass_size} shows 3D plots.
 Here, $m_0=1 kg$ and $s_0=1$ are the mass and scale values used during training.
 GRAFF remains fairly robust across large variations, which we attribute to GRAFF's preference for stable human-preferred regions.